roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-09 ****** bysadkins116© Sandy had no idea how long she was there.
+Sandy had no idea how long she was there.
 When all the men had finished she lay on the bench unable to move.
 Her cunt and ass were gaping and there was an enormous puddle beneath her ass on the tray.
 The manager walked to the back room and smiled at the comatose slut lying on the bench, her cup, just barely half full, sitting on the floor beside bench.
 He knew she was in no shape to drive home.
 He turned to a couple of men loitering in the shop, "Help me get this slut into a car and drive her home.
 One of you will have to follow in her car.
 I don't want it sitting in my parking lot all night."

  The three of them picked up Sandy, carried her out to a car, and deposited her into the back seat.
 They didn't bother putting on her coat.
 They just tossed it on the floor beside her.